nuzulul/p2p.js/README.md

 ## How does it works?

-This module manage WebRTC matchmaking automatically via torrent tracker.
+This module manage WebRTC matchmaking automatically via established public WebTorrent protocol as signalling transport.
 Take a look at the [signalingserver.js](https://github.com/nuzulul/signalingserver.js) for more information.

 ## Ideas